mikieto/data-eng-labs-2025/labs/ch06/README.md

 ## Why this lab exists

+In this lab, `labs/ch06/run.py` is a **gate** that compares transactions to a tiny Data Vault and flags missing hubs or satellites.

 In the book, CH06 uses a **Data Vault-style model** (hub + satellite) to reason about data governance: which business keys exist, which attributes are tracked, and where gaps can appear.